 The new hydraulic VRC has solved Chester’s FtL manpower issues and concerns with safety.
 After some initial training, most members of the staff can access a bike from the mezzanine single-handedly.

 “The new VRC has improved the staff morale on several levels,” said Dempsey.
 “First everybody knows it’s much safer than the forklift, and they appreciate the upgrade.
 And before there were only two or three people who could move bikes up and down via the fork lift.”

 FLORIDA HARLEY DEALER

-The total store square footage ranks among the largest 5% of Harley dealers nationwide.
-The majority of space, however, is allocated to the primary sales and support areas – the showroom, service department and administrative offices, leaving limited space for storage.
+The total store square footage ranks among the largest 5 percent of Harley dealers nationwide.
+Due to an equally strong revenue position, the majority of space is allocated to the primary sales and support areas – the showroom, service department and administrative offices.
+This leaves limited space for storage.

 “Now if a salesman or somebody from the rental department needs a bike, he doesn’t have to go back to service.
 He can roll the bike right on the lift himself, close the door, hit the button and let it go down.
 By the time he walks down the stairs the bike is there.
 No big deal.”

-The installation of the 21 Series was designed to be the first phase of a two phase storage expansion plan.
-Late in 2015 Chester’s FtL will build a second mezzanine over the majority of the open bay area.
-The new mezzanine will come flush to the wall of the existing mezzanine, fully encircling the VRC.
-The VRC will then have dual access gates on the upper level, as it does on the lower, to serve both the existing and new mezzanines.
+The installation of the 21 Series VRC was designed to be the first phase of a two phase storage expansion plan.
+Chester’s FtL built a second mezzanine over the majority of the open bay area.
+The new mezzanine is flush to the wall of the existing mezzanine, fully encircling the VRC.
+The VRC has dual access gates on the upper level, as it does on the lower, to serve both the existing and new mezzanines.

 “The lift is a tremendous win for this dealership,” said Dempsey.
 “No more excess manpower issues, no more bikes scratched.
 I love the product, I really do.
 One of the best things we have done at the store.”